How to disagree brilliantly

 Shared documents don’t equal shared understanding

 Maybe the problem is discussion itself?
 Not everybody is great at communicating verbally.
 And sometimes, particularly in a pressured environment, tempers can fray.
 In that case is it better to find another way to communicate?
 Perhaps you could carefully describe your position in writing.
 Many of us seem to believe that setting out our position in an email or even a tweet is much better – and less fraught – than thrashing things out in person.
 But is that really true?
 Well, yes, sometimes, if you have the time to craft your message so carefully that all ambiguity is removed.
 But more often, that default ‘difference setting’ comes into play and words that seem plain and clear to you carry a different meaning for someone else.
 Check out Cakewrecks for some great examples of how written communication can go badly wrong.
 Our favourite is the one where the instruction to the cakemaker was something like ‘Write so long Alicia (in purple) with stars around it’.
-(We’re grateful to Jeff Patton for pointing us to Cakewrecks.
-Jeff’s article ‘Read this first’ is a great read on this and other topics).
+We’re grateful to Jeff Patton for pointing us to Cakewrecks.

 How to disagree brilliantly